thirtythreeforty/neolink/docs/unix_setup.md

     ```

     This means that you are missing the gstreamer plugins.
 You must have both
-    the good and bad set of plugins.
-Please repeat the `Installing the Dependencies`
+    the good and the bad set of plugins.
+Please repeat the
-    section of this guide.
+    `Installing the Dependencies` section of this guide.

   - Advanced debugging: Incorrect video format